fbpx

 FAMLI Program will offer paid leave to foster parents and kinship caregivers

-Woman and young child drawing together while laying on the floor.
+A woman and her young child drawing together while laying on the floor.

 Colorado is giving families another reason to consider welcoming children and youth in foster care.
 The State will soon offer paid family leave to foster parents and kinship caregivers, so they can have more time to bond with the children and youth in their care within the first 12 months of placement.